 - Have been established and operating for a minimum of six months with at least one regular employee on your payroll.

 - In cooperation with the student employment manager, enter into a contract with the Higher Education Coordinating Board.
 This contract confirms the organization’s eligibility to participate in the Work-Study Program and reflects the organization’s willingness to comply with all program requirements.

 - Submit a detailed job description and pay range for each position offered.

 - Not be controlled by a sectarian organization.

-- Staffing the position with a student employee must not displace your organization’s regular workers, must not impair existing contracts for service, or violate any collective bargaining agreements.
+- Staffing the position with a student employee must not displace your organization’s regular workers, must not impair existing contracts for service and cannot violate any collective bargaining agreements.
 In addition, students may not fill any positions vacated by employees involved in a labor dispute.

 - A member of the student’s immediate family may neither supervise the student nor sign the student’s time sheets.